joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 _Satisfying, isn't it?_

 I used this project as my introduction to JavaScript's canvas and creating a physics simulation.
-It took me embarassingly long time to perfect so I figured it would be worth sharing.
+It took me an embarrassingly long time to perfect so I figured it would be worth sharing.

 The source code can be found {{< externallink "here" "https://gist.github.com/joshuabradley012/bd2bc96bbe1909ca8555a792d6a36e04" >}}.